-Congratulations to the Winner of the Adobe Creativity in Education Pin to Win Sweepstakes!
+Congratulations to Our Creativity in Education Pin to Win Sweepstakes Winner

 I am pleased to announce the winner of our creativity sweepstakes that called on educators and parents to showcase creativity in education through a Pinterest board.
 Megan Bonner, an educator from Downingtown, PA is the lucky winner.
 Her amazing board included 127 pins ranging from student’s work to inspirational imagery and quotes.
 You can check it out for yourself here.

 To better understand her inspiration and creative process, we sat down with Megan (virtually) and asked her a few questions.
 Check out the interview and let us know what inspires you.

 Adobe: Why is creativity important in your classroom?

 Bonner: In a lot of classes, there are only right and wrong answers, leaving little room for creativity.
 Kids are so creative if they are given room to explore their ideas.
 In my computer art and ceramics classrooms, my students can be creative, think outside the box, and test out their ideas while developing critical thinking and problem-solving skills.
 I want to see what my students are capable of and want them to develop their own viewpoints and styles.

 Adobe: Where do you look for creative inspiration?

 Bonner: Pinterest!
 It should really be called “Pinspiration” (at least for me).
 Pinterest is a great place to find ideas from other art teachers, see finished work, and go from there.
 Innovation comes from necessity.
 So if I see something I don’t like, an outdated or ineffective logo for example, I will turn that into a lesson where my students create a new and improved version.